Avoid the madness with these practical tips and tricks on how to run errands with kids. Get things done and even enjoy your time together!

 4. Run your errand in the morning

-One of the benefits of kids waking up early is you can run errands first thing in the morning.
+One of the benefits of kids waking up early is that you can run errands first thing in the morning.
 You’re already up at who knows what hour of the day—might as well start it off as soon as you can.

 5. Give your kids items to hold

-Toys, books, crayons, and other comfort items can be all they need to keep them occupied and prevent an outburst.
-Pacifiers work wonders for babies who crave a soothing activity.
+Toys, books, crayons, and other comfort items can be all the entertainment they need to keep them occupied and prevent an outburst.
+Pacifiers can be a lifesaver for babies who crave a soothing activity.

-I learned this all too well when I handed my then toddler a book from the museum gift shop.
-He wailed all the way to the car I was tempted to go back and get the darn book.
+I learned this all too well when I handed my then-toddler a book from the museum gift shop.
+He wailed so much all the way to the car that I was tempted to go back and get the darn book.

-7. Talk to your kids while you run errands
+6. Talk to your kids

 The best way to run errands with kids?
 Keep doing it.

 We’re daunted by the things we have no idea how to manage.
 If you ever told me I’d be out and about with three kids, including twins, I wouldn’t have believed you.
-And yes, I’ve had moments where they threw a tantrum on a busy street corner.
+And yes, I had moments where they threw a tantrum on a busy street corner.
 But the only way to feel comfortable and confident is to go out and do it.